 Excerpts from “Blessings of Failure”

-baccalaureate exam.]
+1. [I was performing my violin program at the baccalaureate exam.]
 "Your rendition of the Bach solo sonata was simply flawless and elegant," the president of the committee complimented me.
 I looked at Auntie Edith.
 Her eyes were filled with pride, mine with gratitude.
 The promise of a brilliant future was in her look - but I knew that it would not be in music.
 Auntie Edith's Pygmalion carried her dreams as far as she could: she had been the best in her graduating class.
 But life is not all Bach!
 She made me avoid playing Paganini or anything that required virtuosity, always choosing pieces that I was able to master.
 She knew my limits and never tried to talk me out of my sudden shift to medicine.
 I carry deep gratitude for her, especially for this extraordinary generosity of granting freedom to the student to fail the teacher's dream after having invested her very soul into me.

-being and becoming did not converge enough.
+2. Our school "brainwashed" us against mediocrity, as incompatible with music and arts.
+In this view, I gained a very different understanding of the parental advice: "Become what you are!"
+In my building the intended career, the being and becoming did not converge enough.
 In fact, I became a classical musician by training and degree, but this was not who I was.
 The state of "the best I can be" seemed like a pseudo-ideal, a self-indulgent relativism, for the best concert violinist I could be would still be mediocre.
 I needed to find the path where this ideal would really mean my absolute best.

 Ambition alone helped me sort it out.
 I clearly recognized that rising to a worthy level in the arts was not a matter of my decision, nor of hard work.
 Just because I wanted it, I chose it, and I invested eight years into it, the entitlement of being an artist did not automatically come with the degree.
 And yet, I did not take this closing of a chapter as a failure but rather as a blessing that would open up new possibilities to a more suitable and promising future.
 After all, I was merely nineteen years old.